 With body dysmorphia, symptoms of depression, anxiety and withdrawal from social situations may occur.
 Suicidal thoughts may also be present.
 Other signs and symptoms of body dysmorphic disorder include:

 Treatment may include psychotherapy, medication or a combination of the two.
-Feel free to contact me if you would like to explore the option of cognitive behavioural therapy.
+Feel free to contact me if you would like to get started.

 In my Vancouver counselling and therapy office, I have met with numerous people with what are known diagnostically as “simple phobias“.
 Emetophobia, or the fear of vomiting, is a potentially serious condition as it can cause people to severely restrict their food intake out of fear of becoming sick.
 This is not to be confused with anorexia, where the motivation is thinness, although the physical consequences for both conditions may be similar.
 In an effort to avoid vomiting, people suffering from emetophobia may force their bodies never to throw up, even when this is naturally a symptom of other conditions, such as gastroenteritis.
 Fears of getting sick may also prompt some people to misuse medications such as Gravol.

-I utilize cognitive behavioural therapy (CBT) to treat emetophobia, which includes graduated exposure.
+Historically, I have often used cognitive behavioural therapy (CBT) to treat emetophobia, which includes graduated exposure.
 Rest assured that this therapy is done gently and collaboratively.
 The goal is to quell the anxiety and panic associated with the fear of vomiting, NOT to force you to vomit and be okay with this.
+More recently, I have been drawing from internal family systems therapy, mindfulness and relational psychotherapy.

 To learn more about this condition, local Registered Clinical Counsellor, Anna S. Christie has written an excellent and very comprehensive article on the topic, the best I’ve seen.